eriksuddath/nodejs-sdk-npm/README.md

 ### Custom Options

-can optionally be passed inside an object literal as the last argument
+Custom arguments can optionally be passed inside an object literal as the last argument

 ```js
 app.file.segments(languageId, fileId, { limit: 1 })